lyotvincent/LPAD/README.md

 ## 1. Hi-C Data

-In our experiment, we used 3 three normalized Hi-C matrix pre-processed by Bing Ren's Lab.
+In our experiment, we use three normalized Hi-C matrix pre-processed by Bing Ren's Lab.
 Data is available at : http://chromosome.sdsc.edu/mouse/hi-c/download.html.
 Besides,we also used a simulated data extract from chr6 on mouse cortex cell line, normalized Matrix is in the folder  `data`.

 ## 2.Usage: